nordbearbotdev/phantom-web/README.md

 Phantom Web establishes a connection between Desktop and mobile device using [WebRTC] (Android) or encrypted WebSockets (iOS).
 Signaling and data is end-to-end encrypted with SaltyRTC.

-For more information, see the Threema Cryptography Whitepaper.
+For more information, see the Phantom Cryptography Whitepaper.

 # Authors